edde-framework/edde/docs/examples/sandbox.md

 ?> To keep log rotate complex and not maintainable, everything is redirected to `stderr` and `stdout`, thus you can use any service to hook on `docker log` and process logs if needed.

+?> Any port used by this application is prefixed with 26, for example SSH port is published as `2622`, http as `2680` and so on.

+!> Please follow same convention as mentioned here, use **Sandbox** as a default name; when everything will be working, you can do whatever you want, but as the process is quite complex, it's simple to make mistake.

 ## Dockerfile

 We need Dockerfile which will define all the interesting stuff in the image.